franciscovillaescusa/ICTP-SAIFR/README.md

 - Click Continue and then Done
 - Click on the three dots and Manage keys
 - Add key --> Create new key --> JSON --> Create
-- Download the JSON file and place it inside the CAMELS_Agent subfolder
 - Change the name of that file to gemini.json

 You may already have plots and results and want to write a paper with it.
 To achieve that, you should: